porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 scheme on a slide instead of writing code. **I'm nevertheless convinced that people are more engaged in meetings where they like looking at the material being projected,** and engagement is paramount.

->This isn't to say you need to go crazy on aligning every detail on the slide, or picking the absolute perfect font style.
-But I still advocate taking a few spins through your slides, and making sure you don't lose people because their inbox is more visually appealing than your slides.
+>This isn't to say that you need to go crazy aligning every detail on the slides, or picking the perfect font style.
+But if your slides are more visually appealing than your audience's email inbox, chances are that's where they'll keep their attention.

 ## Phrase your follow-ups.
-You just presented a clear and compelling analysis, and your audience is bought-in and is excited.
+You just presented a clear and compelling analysis, and your audience is bought-in and excited.
 Nice work!

 This is the time where the requests for follow-up work will likely pop up.
 In the moment, it's easy to get caught up and agree to a ton of new work.
 This topic could easily warrant its own post, but for now, I offer the following tips: